Department of Theatre Arts

 MMC Theatre Arts programs are unique in offering specialized opportunities to the qualified student.
 Theatre faculty teach students through flexible programs in which intensive production experience can be gained.
 MMC Theatre Arts graduates leave with viable, competitive portfolios.
 They have made successful careers in theatre, film, and television, and have been accepted into highly competitive graduate programs.

 The Theatre Arts Department is committed to creating a culture and curriculum that are ethical and equitable.
-The Department faculty and staff pledge to develop and implement recruitment strategies, curriculum, pedagogy, and theatre production practices that are anti-racist, anti-sexist, gender, body, ability, and LGBTQIA+ inclusive.
-Systemic discrimination and oppression exist in society, including in the professional theatre; therefore, academic institutions like ours must work diligently to dismantle and reform those systems.
-The Theatre Arts faculty and staff will engage and collaborate with students in teaching, service, and scholarship that challenges racism, sexism, and all forms of bias and oppression, while also empowering all of us to eradicate these structures.
-We endeavor to hold our faculty, staff and students accountable to this ongoing work on equity now and into the future.
+Theatre Arts faculty and staff pledge to develop and implement recruitment strategies, curriculum, pedagogy, and theatre production practices that are anti-racist, anti-sexist, gender, body, ability, national origin, and LGBTQIA+ inclusive.
+They will also engage and collaborate with students to eradicate biased structures.
+This departmental work is grounded in a commitment to Transformative Justice.

 Admission to the Programs: The BFA Acting and BFA Musical Theatre programs require an audition as part of the application process.
 The BFA’s in Design and Technology and Stage and Production Management, as well as the BA Theatre Arts Program concentrations in Directing and Writing for the Stage require an interview as part of the application process.
 The BA Theatre Arts Program concentrations in Theatre & New Media, and Theatre History and Performance Texts, require a special application as part of the application process.